-For more than 35 years, CEDAC has helped to strengthen communities across the Commonwealth of Massachusetts by providing non-profit community development organizations with the financial resources they need to build quality affordable housing and child care facilities.
+For 40 years, CEDAC has helped to strengthen communities across the Commonwealth of Massachusetts by providing non-profit community development organizations with the financial resources they need to build quality affordable housing and child care facilities.
 Additionally, our staff of professionals help affordable housing developers, child care providers, and workforce development professionals with the technical assistance they need to turn an idea into reality.
 Our early stage capital and predevelopment loans has led to the production of thousands of affordable housing units from Boston to the Berkshires, and to quality child care centers in urban, suburban, and rural communities.

 Welcome to our Website – if you are a non-profit community development organization seeking to produce or preserve affordable housing or a community-based non-profit childcare provider looking to upgrade or renovate your learning space, we may be able to help you.
 And if you have any questions regarding our loan products or our public policy work, please do not hesitate to contact us.

 - CEDAC Welcomes New Board Chair, Undersecretary For Housing And Community Development Janelle Chan

 At INSITES this week, we welcome our new board chair and Undersecretary for Housing and Community Development, Janelle Chan, to our organization.
 Read INSITES

 - Equitable Transit-Oriented Development Beyond Boston